 Parameters to check before opening an Account in India

 India is a country with a huge population that accounts for a large number of players in the banking sector and now there is a move to make India cashless, and the Indian banking sector is a boost with demonetization.
-Every citizen wants to open an account in public or private banks but the variety of factors such as high rate of interest the deposit, easy advance, customer services, and so on should be looked before opening an account.
+Every citizen wants to open an account in public or private banks but a variety of factors such as high rate of interest the deposit, easy advance, customer services, and so on should be looked at before opening an account.

-As far as saving account is concerned, you can consider the following points to decide which bank is best for you to open a Savings Account – Interest rate, Various facilities offered, What are a minimum balance required in your account, Charges fees, and customer services.
-Ideally, you should look for a nearby branch providing good customer service and net banking with less minimum balance requirements.
+As far as saving account is concerned, you can consider the following points to decide which bank is best for you to open a Savings Account – Interest rate, Various facilities offered, What are minimum balance required in your account, Charges fees, and customer services.
+Ideally, you should look for a nearby branch providing good customer service and net banking with fewer minimum balance requirements.

 Fixed Deposits Accounts

 A fixed deposit (FD) is a financial instrument provided by banks that provides investors with a higher rate of interest than a regular savings account.
-The best bank to open FD will be the one who provides Maximum Interest for your deposit and provides information like Maturity amount, Interest Earned, Gain After Inflation easily.
+The best bank to open FD will be the one that provides Maximum Interest for your deposit and provides information like Maturity amount, Interest Earned, Gain After Inflation easily.